RiccardoBiondi/segmentation/README.md

 Dice(0.67 ± 0.12), Sensitivity(0.666 ± 0.15), Specificity(0.9993 ± 0.0005) and
 Precision(0.75± 0.20  scores.

+These results make the pipeline suitable as initialization for more accurate methods

 ## Contents

 COVID-19 Lung segmentation is composed of scripts and modules: